Downlink/test/Readme.md

 The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, network gateways, workflow orchestration and many others.

-Easily build multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
+Deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
 Clients will access the device servers through its user assigned device *id*.

 Access to devices is restricted to authenticated users only.
 Communications between client and device servers are fully encrypted using TLS protocol.